magicsunday/webtrees-pedigree-chart/README.md

 # Pedigree chart
 This module provides an SVG pedigree chart for the [webtrees](https://www.webtrees.net) genealogy application.
-It is capable to displays up to 25 ancestor generations of an individual.
+It is capable to display up to 25 ancestor generations of an individual.

 ![pedigree-chart-3-generations](assets/pedigree-chart-3-generations.png)
 *Fig. 1: A three generations pedigree chart (drawn top to bottom)*